AdobeDocs/commerce-operations.nl-NL/help/upgrade/upgrade-compatibility-tool/install.md

 ### Composer

-Klonen met [!DNL Upgrade Compatibility Tool] opbergen en uitvoeren `composer install` in uw terminal om gebiedsdelen te installeren.
+Clone the [!DNL Upgrade Compatibility Tool] repository and run `composer install` in your terminal to install dependencies.

 >[!WARNING]
 >